 How does the hayride ticketing process work?

 Gates open at 6 p.m.
-On the more popular and crowded Friday and Saturday nights, we suggest attendees get in line as early as 5 p.m in hopes of getting early hayride queue line tickets.
-If you are a member, look for the Member Entrance to enter the check-in gates or Member Services if you don’t have your member card with you.
-If you purchased an Advance online ticket or need to purchase tickets, look for the Main Gate entrance lines.
-You may choose between early hayride queue line times at the gate (6:30-7:45 p.m. times) and late hayride queue line times (8 p.m. to close times) by entering through the gates marked “6:30-7:45 p.m.” or “8 p.m. to close.”
+On the more popular and crowded Friday and Saturday nights, we suggest attendees get in line as early as 5 p.m. in hopes of getting early hayride queue line tickets.
+You may choose between daytime hayride queue line times at the gate or dark hayride queue line times by entering through the appropriately marked gates.
 As you enter the gate, you will receive a hayride queue line ticket showing your queue line entrance time.
-Due to large crowds, we cannot guarantee you will get the hayride queue line time of your choosing.
+Due to large crowds, we cannot guarantee you will get the hayride queue line time option of your choosing.
 Tickets are distributed sequentially on a first-come, first-served basis and there are a limited number of early hayride queue line times.
 On fair-weather and weekend nights, due to large crowds, the wait time in line for your hayride can vary.
 Once all hayride queue line tickets are given out for the evening and capacity is reached, the gates to Headless Horseman will close.

 Is Headless Horseman appropriate for small children?